OpenNebula/docs/source/vmware_cluster_deployment/vmware_cluster_deployment/vcenter_node_installation.rst

 .. note::

    OpenNebula will create a special key at boot time and save it in ``/var/lib/one/.one/one_key``.
 This key will be used as a private key to encrypt and decrypt all the passwords for all the vCenters that OpenNebula can access.
-Thus, the password shown in the OpenNebula Host representing the vCenter is the original password encrypted with this special key.
+Thus, the password shown in the OpenNebula Host representing the vCenter is the original password encrypted with this key.

-Step 3: Next Steps
+Next Steps
 --------------------------------------------------------------------------------

 Now, you can continue with: